 IAM services are designed to provide secure access to existing cloud platforms.
 But there may still be compatibility issues with individual apps.
 Your security team needs to ensure that access management systems fit their needs before commissioning any products.

 SSO can resolve these problems.
-With the right single sign on system in place, companies can gather together all assets.
+With the right single sign-on system, companies can gather all assets together.
 This makes managing communities of cloud apps much simpler.

 3. Continuity – maintaining focus